 2. Duplicate the compilation target, then modify it slightly as indicated in this example:

 Fill in each ellipsis (...) from the original compilation target.
+However, do not copy any fork= setting from the original <javac> task invocation.

 In the example, the target is named check-nullness, but you can name it whatever you like.